mdavezac/LaDa/sphinx-doc/source/userguide/crystal.rst

 germanium, is coated with alternating layers of silicon and germanium.
 I will now show how a few lines of code creates all the building blocks needed to look at any possible arrangement of core-shells.
-This particular piece of code was used to optimize `light absorption at the band edges of Si/Ge core-shell nanowires`_.
+This particular piece of code was used to optimize light absorption at the band edges of Si/Ge core-shell nanowires [ZALZ]_.

 The point here is to create an `generator`_ which will allow us to iterate over shells in an outer loop and atoms (within the shell) in an inner loop.
 For